dcarpintero/machine-learning/BERT.md

 ## Input Representation

 To make BERT handle a variety of down-stream tasks, the input representation is able to unambiguously represent both a single sentence and a pair of sentences
 (e.g., Question, Answer) in one token sequence.
-The input embeddings are the sum of:
+Each input is decorated with the following embeddings:
 - Token embeddings: both sentences are separated by a [CLS] token (inserted at the beginning of sentence A) and a [SEP] token (inserted at the end of sentence A);
 - Segment embeddings: every token is labeled as belonging to sentence A or sentence B; and
 - Positional embeddings: indicate the position of a token in the sentence.